 Most organizations constantly look for innovative thinking, and they regularly ask employees to come up with new ideas.
-The problem is that they haven’t always armed their people with tools or techniques to do that.
+The problem is, they don’t always arm their people with the tools or techniques to do it.
 At Ideas To Go, we teach several tools to provoke breakthrough thinking.
 One is the Forness® response—a mindset that keeps the good alive in any idea.
 The other is Assumption Busting—a technique that helps you break through the barriers that keep you from real, disruptive innovation.

-We've addressed Forness® thinking recently, including the post by Ideas To Go President, Beth Storz last week.
-This post focuses on Assumption Busting.
+We've addressed Forness® thinking before, including this post by Ideas To Go President, Beth Storz.
+Today's post focuses on busting your assumptions.

-The minute you think of a specific thing, say "salad dressing," your brain makes a bunch of instantaneous assumptions.
-That limits the range of potential ideas you come up with.
+Let's consider the unofficial mascot of the entire autumn season, the Pumpkin Spice Latte.
+The minute you think of it, your brain makes a bunch of instantaneous assumptions about the PSL.
 These assumptions are probably things like:

-Using the salad dressing example again, now assume some of the above "facts" are NOT true.
+But let's say your task is to create a new Harbinger of Fall?
+That automatic thought process limits the range of potential new ideas you can generate.
+Using the Pumpkin Spice Latte example again, now assume some of the above "facts" are NOT true.
+In other words, bust those assumptions.
 What ideas could you come up with then?
 You might think of ideas like:

 When you can break unconscious assumptions, it leads to much more innovative thinking, because you're not limiting your creativity with artificial guardrails.
-Interestingly, the more expertise you have in an area, the more of these limiting assumptions you have unconsciously imbedded in your thinking.
+Interestingly, the more expertise you have in an area, the more of these limiting assumptions you have unconsciously imbedded in your thinking—see Curse of Knowledge.

 Ideas To Go is an innovation agency that works with Fortune 500 companies in ideation and concept development to incorporate the voice of the consumer.